 Students who successfully complete the program will be granted 2 credits by Rhodes College that are transferable according to the policies of the receiving institution.
 To transfer these credits to other institutions, students must contact the Rhodes Registrar and request that their transcript be forwarded.

 Can students spend one week in the program if another commitment coincides with the SWI?

 No. Because coursework constitutes 2 college credits, students must attend all 12 days of the program.
 Students who cannot meet that schedule are encouraged to participate another year.

 Do students need to bring a computer?

 Students will be required to type their work for class and may use the Rhodes computers and printers to do so.
 While students need not have their own computer, many bring a laptop or desktop for ease of use.

-Do the students get to leave campus at all during the 12 days?
+Do the students get to leave campus during the 12 days?

 Yes.
-Students may elect to participate in several field trips to sites of local interest such as the Civil Rights Museum, the Memphis Zoo, STAX, and Sun Studios.
+Students may elect to participate in several field trips to sites of local interest such as the Civil Rights Museum, Overton Square, the Memphis Zoo, the Levitt Shell (concerts), STAX, and Sun Studios.
 These trips are optional.
 Transportation is provided but students must pay their own admission fee, which is usually $10-15.
 Resident Assistants accompany students on all field trips.

 What kinds of activities outside the classroom do students participate in?